garthvh/esp8266button/README.md

 An IoT Button using an ESP8266 WiFI microcontroller, a push button and github actions.
 Posts to a github actions endpoint which updates a comment on an issue specific to each button.

+I originally built this project using the IFTTT maker channel sending text messages, and then switched to updating a github issue once text messages were no longer free.
+Since IFTTT itself is no longer free I wrote a third sketch using GitHub Actions.
+I want to replace my bespoke captive portal but have not found a plugin I like yet.

 I soldered male pins on my Huzzah, and added female headers to my Sparkfun Thing.
 The thing did not come with any headers and male headers were included with the Huzzah.